JLOU2019/Get_Clean_Data_Assignment/README.md

 ## Merges the training and the test sets to create one data set.
-First, download and unzip the data file into your R working directory.
+The first step is to set the working directory, and load the relevant packages from the R library: plyr and data.table.
-Second, download the R source code into your R working directory.
+Second, load the train data set and the test data set respectively.
-Finally, execute R source code to generate tidy data file.
+Third, merged both the train and test data sets into one data set for further analysis by using the 'rbind' script and other R scripts to understand the dimension of the one merged large data set.

-The variables in the data X are sensor signals measured with waist-mounted smartphone from 30 subjects.
-The variable in the data Y indicates activity type the subjects performed during recording.
+## Extracts only the measurements on the mean and standard deviation for each measurement.

-## Extracts only the measurements on the mean and standard deviation for each measurement
+This step aims to find the specific features of measuresments about mean and standard deviation.
+The scripts helped to extract these measurements and other measuresment that indicated the 'subject' and 'activity'.
+A new data table was then created with the target variables.

-The code combined training dataset and test dataset, and extracted partial variables to create another dataset with the averages of each variable for each activity.
+## Use descriptive activity names to name the activities in the data set.

 ## Appropriately labels the data set with descriptive variable names.
 The new generated dataset contained variables that were calculated based on the mean and standard deviation.
 Each row of the dataset is an average of each activity type for all subjects.